-demand related Luton) where and

-to the pandemic; appropriate.
-The issue Northampton

-(2) staffing has been raised suggest that a

-challenges in the formally at Executive medium-term

-service and (3) level, and with EoE solution may

-reduced capacity specialist cancer be a H&N link

-as a commissioners. up with OUH,

-consequence of with a

-having reduced permissive

-the scope of work approach to

-permissible at the work that

-MKUH as the can be done

-spoke site. (under

-appropriate

-network

-governance)
+demand related to the pandemic; (2) staffing challenges in the service and (3) reduced capacity as a consequence of having reduced the scope of work permissible at MKUH as the spoke site.
+Luton) where appropriate.
+The issue has been raised formally at Executive level, and with EoE specialist cancer commissioners. and Northampton suggest that a medium-term solution may be a H&N link up with OUH, with a permissive approach to the work that can be done (under appropriate network governance)

-at the spoke
+governance) at the spoke

 site.